grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/parallelism/parallelism.md

 * Processing is typically performed asynchronously, the provided strategy.

 ####Memory consistency guarantee:
-When each message is processed by the handler, any memory that it mutates is<br>
-guaranteed to be visible by the handler when it processes the next message,<br>
-even if the strategy runs the invocations of the handler on separate threads.<br>
+When each message is processed by the handler, any memory that it mutates is guaranteed to be visible by the handler when it processes the next message, even if the strategy runs the invocations of the handler on separate threads.
-This is achieved because the Actor reads a volatile memory location before<br>
-entering its event loop, and writes to the same location before suspending.
+This is achieved because the Actor reads a volatile memory location before entering its event loop, and writes to the same location before suspending.

 ### Companion Object [`Actor`](https://github.com/grscheller/scheller-linux-archive/blob/master/fpinscala/src/main/scala/fpinscala/parallelism/Actor.scala#L103-L110)